Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Layout
 ======

+The arrangement of characters in the document is primarily to assist the human reader.
+However, as Python and Haskell have shown, making the interpretation of the program indentation-sensitive can avoid mismatches between the compiler and the reader.
+A free format, in constrast, can lead to confusing situations where the compiler interprets a missing brace unexpectedly.

 The most obvious instance of layout is the module declaration list, but blocks, lists, and records can start layout as well.
 For readability, clauses may span multiple lines, so some way of distingishing the start / end of clauses must be defined.
 This amounts to adding braces and semicolons so as to make it layout-insensitive.
 The inserted braces are "virtual": they don't grammatically match with braces explicitly written in the file, but are otherwise semantically identical.

 ::